JanneMattila/some-questions-and-some-answers/q&a/azure_api_management.md

 You can use `required-claims` to validate `groups`, `roles` or both from the token for authorization.

-If you want have `groups` claims in your token, you need to enable that in `Token configuration -> "Add groups claim"` in set in your Azure AD app registration.
+If you want have `groups` claims in your token, you need to enable that in `Token configuration -> "Add groups claim"` in your Azure AD app registration.

+If you want have `roles` claims in your token, you need to enable that in `App roles -> "Create app role"` in your Azure AD app registration.

+Both above configurations require, that you go to `Enterprise applications` and set `Properties -> Assignment required: Yes` for your app, and then add users/groups to the `Users and groups` to enable users to use this app.

 Here is example token when you have enabled `roles` and `groups` in your app registration (see setup details [here](https://github.com/JanneMattila/api-examples/blob/master/azure/azure-ad-and-api-management.http)):